The Pulse

 Not so long ago, citizen scientists who have been in the same field for a while, Martin Kabatnik, Thomas P. Bickle, and Dan Caselden, identified an object sprinting through the universe across their screens when WISE captured a few pictures.
 It was darker and moved so quickly that they had to do follow-up observations to fully comprehend the object and have some kind of assurance before they told the world about it.

 Kabatnik, a citizen scientist from Nuremberg, Germany, expressed joy and said he was excited when he discovered the J1249, and to a certain extent, he thought other researchers had already reported it.
-It has been hard for scientists to identify this object, an identification because it is a unique celestial object, and there is no final decision yet.
+It has been hard for scientists to identify this object because it is a unique celestial object, and there is no final decision yet.
 It might be a brown dwarf, putting it somewhere between a gas giant planet and a star.

 Is it man-made?
 Hypothesis: As experts pose challenging soaring questions